CloudBoost/developers/en/cache/basiccache.md

 <span class="js-lines" data-query="getall">
 ```
 cache.getAll({
-    success : function(cacheItems){
+    success : function(items){
-        //cacheItems is an array of all the items stored in that cache instance..
+        //items is an array of all the items stored in that cache instance..
-        console.log(cacheItems);
+        console.log(items);
     }, error : function(error){
         console.log(error);
     }